Favourite Things To Do When Not Working

 R E A D

-Me and reading have had a very rocky road, this less than positive relationship started to seriously go downhill after completing my university course(s) and for ages I couldn't stomach texts, articles or anything more substantial in size but slowly I've gained the confidence again to keep turning those pages.
+Me and reading have had a very rocky road, this fairly positive relationship started to dramatically go downhill after completing both my university courses and for ages I couldn't stomach texts, articles or anything more substantial in size but slowly I've gained the confidence again to keep turning those pages.
 It can not only be a welcome escape from the daily stresses that can arise but it can be a good way to bookend the day and wind things down.
 During my work lunch break it's the opportune moment to bring out a book and take in a few pages and it has made all the difference to my working day.

 W A T C H T V & F I L M

 This is by far the least original activity I could pick however it's one of the most reliable ways to truly take my mind away, I'm very guilty of plonking myself in front of the TV and having a couple of hours binge.
 As you can see from my latest round up it's a real mixed bag of trashy, funny, fantasy and some serious viewing material with some as pure background noise for some productivity and others to get lost in.